jwoLondon/adventOfCode/src/README.md

-# Advent of Code: Supporting Packages
+# Advent of Code: Supporting Module

-Additional supporting Elm packages for use with Advent of Code.
+Supporting Elm module for use with Advent of Code.

+See `../examples/AocExample.md` for examples of each in action.